Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Gnomon/Final Hour Hastening.md

 Prerequisite Charms:
   - "[[ Step Between Seconds]]"
 ---
 Gnomon unwinds the moment of an attack into a seeming eternity as its wielder delivers a barrage of innumerable strikes.
 Against an enemy with lower [[Initiative]], this attack is unblockable.
-Enemies with equal or higher [[Initiative]] suffer −2 Parry instead.
+Enemies with equal or higher [[Initiative]] suffer −2 [[Defense|Parry]] instead.
 If the attack hits, the barrage magically inflicts an additional point of onslaught penalty on the target.
 This Evocation’s cost is waived if used during the frozen time of [[Step Between Seconds]].

 ## Dissonant